-You have the choice of 3 dynamic fees (Low / Normal / Priority) that automatically adjust according to the state of the Bitcoin network.
+You have the choice of 3 dynamic fees (Low / Normal / High) that automatically adjust according to the state of the Bitcoin network.
 When sending, you can also choose the fee option "Custom", which overrides all that and allows you to set an exact value in satoshi per byte of transaction data.

 Bitcoin blocks have a limited space, they can only fit so many transactions.
 When miners choose which transactions to include on blocks, they will choose the ones paying the higher fees.
 Some transactions take up more space than others, so simply saying that a transaction paid 1000 satoshi in fees doesn't show the complete picture.